 Our Speaker Secretaries arrange for varied and interesting speakers to come to the Victoria Institute to speak to us and October sees our first 'Speaker Evening' of the year, accompanied, of course, by the ubiquitous tea and posh biscuits.

 In November we do not invite a speaker; we have a Gardening DVD Night.
 This saves speaker fees and actually makes for a very pleasant occasion accompanied, of course, by, you guessed it, tea and posh biscuits.

-In December we have a break from speakers and hold a Social Evening where we have a bit of fun.
+In December we have a break from speakers and used to hold a Social Evening where we have a bit of fun.
 But this is not accompanied by tea and biscuits, this is accompanied by wine and nibbles.

 Our members are usually so busy in December that we hold our annual Festive Meal in January at some local hostelry.
 We usually have some sort of quiz and prize to add a bit of interest as most of us are a bit jaded by the time Christmas and New Year are over!

 Sees our second Speaker Evening, accompanied, of course, by tea and posh biscuits.